 - we like to know there is wildlife near us, and this knowledge helps us to realise that there is more to our world than what we own and control, and that there are many reasons to conserve and protect the natural world

-- some native animals even have economic benefits such as kangaroos, emus, yabbies and native fish.
+- some native animals even have economic benefits such as kangaroos, emus, yabbies and native fish, and many more are as yet unknown.

 Why manage fauna?